SchubertP/sbmlxdf/docs/tutorial.rst

 Kholodenko [MAPK]_.

 Assuming the model is in the directory where you execute you Python code.
-Do the follwing to convert this SBML model to a spreadsheet document.
+This SBML model can be converted to a spreadsheet document as follows:

 .. code-block:: python